It's common for people to be confused about the patent process. We answer your FAQs.

 What is a utility patent?

 A utility patent "protects the way an article is used and works."
-Anything from a unique invention to a technical process to a machine might fall under the utility patent umbrella.
+It can apply to a technical process, or a machine might fall under the utility patent umbrella.
 Utility patents are unique in that they may include multiple claims.
 In other words, the item or process you attempt to register can contain more than one unique part.

 What is a design patent?